Digi Sport (Romania)

-Digi Sport is a Romanian sports television that was launched on 23 July 2009, available only on the Digi TV platform.
-It is offered as a set of sports channels, called Digi Sport 1, Digi Sport 2, Digi Sport 3 and Digi Sport 4.
+Digi Sport is a Romanian sports television network launched on 23 July 2009, available only on the Digi TV platform.
+It consists of four sports channels, Digi Sport 1, Digi Sport 2, Digi Sport 3 and Digi Sport 4.
 On 23 November 2018 Digi 4K was launched just for main events.

 Genre

-Digi Sport is one of the sports television in Romania.
-There are a variety of sports competitions such as football, tennis, handball, basketball, volleyball or kickboxing.
-Digi Sport is also one of the broadcasters of Formula 1 for Romania.
+Digi Sport broadcasts a variety of sports competitions such as football, tennis, handball, basketball, volleyball or kickboxing.
+From 2011 to 2023, the network also provided live coverage of Formula 1 race weekends until the broadcasting rights were sold to Antena 1 from the 2024 season onwards.

 Football

 Liga 1

 Digi Sport will show 270 live Liga 1 matches from 2019 to 2024.
 These games are played on Friday nights, Saturday and Sunday evenings and nights and Monday nights.
-Before the game, at half-time and after the game all Liga 1 games have dedicated programmes including Fotbal Club and Digi Sport Special presented by Radu Naum and Valentin Moraru and with special guests like Gabi Balint, Ilie Dumitrescu, Helmuth Duckadam, Florin Bratu, Claudiu Niculescu or Ionel Danciulescu.
+Before the game, at half-time and after the game all Liga 1 games have dedicated programmes including Fotbal Club and Digi Sport Special presented by Radu Naum and Valentin Moraru and with special guests like Gabi Balint, Ilie Dumitrescu, Helmut Duckadam, Florin Bratu, Claudiu Niculescu or Ionel Danciulescu.